 The Scriptures teach that all people have immeasurable value, not because of their gender or any other personal characteristic, but because they are created in the image of God.
 Every person is entitled to be treated with dignity and respect in all circumstances.
 We believe gender is given by God at the time of conception.
-To allow the Scriptures to shape us in the area of understanding and living out healthy sexuality is, in part, to pursue being the males and females God created us to be physically at the time of conception.
-A full policy on Gender and Sexuality is available upon request.
+To allow the

+Scriptures to shape us in the area of understanding and living out healthy sexuality is, in part, to pursue being the males and females God created us to be physically at the time of conception.
+You will find the full policy on Gender and Sexuality on Populi.